45 pointsby boshenz3 months ago18 comments

 It just feels weird that a perfectly legible font has multiple complaints, and I don't understand why or how?

-• abound2 days ago
+• abound3 months ago

 I think the font is just "different" enough that it sets off something in people.